 Slow Cooker Mexican Rice Bowls

-Slow Cooker Brown Rice Mexican Bowls have a vibrant combination of flavors, with just enough spicy heat to keep it interesting and these tasty rice bowls are vegan!
+These Slow Cooker Mexican Rice Bowls have a vibrant combination of flavors, with just enough spicy heat to keep it interesting!
+And these tasty rice bowls are vegan!

-I don’t remember my mother cooking black beans when I was a kid, but sometime after I left home she must have started using them, because they became my father’s favorite type of bean, and any dish that had black beans was something he would enjoy.
-I was thinking about that as I missed him on Father’s day, and remembered all the black bean salads I made for him the last few years of his life when he was in an assisted living center where I’d visit twice a week and cook lunch.
+I don’t remember my mother cooking black beans when I was a kid, but sometime after I left home they became my father’s favorite type of bean, and any dish that had black beans was something he would enjoy.
+I was thinking about that as I missed him recently, and remembered making Slow Cooker Mexican Rice Bowls for him when he was in an assisted living center where I’d visit twice a week and cook lunch.

-My dad could be a picky customer when it came to trying new dishes, and I doubt he ever heard of vegan food, but I’m betting he would have enjoyed these Slow Cooker Brown Rice Mexican Bowls, if only because of the black beans, rice and avocados; three foods he always loved.
-Using the slow cooker to cook the rice and then heat together the chopped peppers, green chiles, and black beans kept the house cool, and I thought one of these Mexican bowls made a perfect summer dinner.
+My dad could be a picky customer when it came to trying new dishes, but he would enjoy this Mexican rice bowl because of the black beans, rice and avocados; three foods he always loved.
+Using the slow cooker to cook the rice and then heat together the chopped peppers, green chiles, and black beans kept the house cool for a perfect easy dinner.

-And I actually didn’t realize the Brown Rice Mexican Bowls were a vegan recipe until I started to type it up for the blog, and although it took us a couple of tries to get it just right, Jake and I both loved this dish.
+And this idea is perfect for a side dish or a complete plant-based meal, and I actually didn’t realize these Mexican rice bowls were vegan until I started to type up the recipe.
+It took us a couple of tries to get the rice and black bean bowl just right, but Jake and I both loved this final version.